LLNL/axom/src/components/shroud/docs/reference.rst

     intent_out
         Code to add after call when ``intent(OUT)`` or ``intent(INOUT)``.
         Used to implement copy-out semantics.

+    result
+        Code to use when passing result as an argument.

 c_return_code
     Fortran code used to call function and assign the return value.